mortendahl/mortendahl.github.io/_drafts/private_deep_learning_with_mpc.md

 ## Multiplication

 Since each party has two shares, multiplication can be done in a similar way to addition and subtraction above, i.e. by each party computing a new share based on the two it already has.
-Specifically, for `z0`, `z1`, and `z2` as defined in the code below we have `x * y == z0 + z1 + z2`.
+Specifically, for `z0`, `z1`, and `z2` as defined in the code below we have `x * y == z0 + z1 + z2` (technically speaking ...).

 However, our invariant of each party having two shares is not satisfied, and it wouldn't be secure for e.g. `P1` simply to send `z1` to `P0`.
-One easy fix is to simply share each `zi` as if it was a private input, and then have each party add the shares it receive together; this gives a correct and secure sharing `w` of `x * y`.
+One easy fix is to simply share each `zi` as if it was a private input, and then have each party add its three shares together; this gives a correct and secure sharing `w` of the product.

 ```python
 def mul(x, y):